FAQ: Family Leave Insurance

 If you filed online, you can access some forms online by clicking here and logging in to your account.
 For everything else, call us 609-292-7060 so we can have our computer system send a new form to you right away.

 Yes, but only if you haven’t maxed out your annual benefit entitlement.
-Claimants are limited to six weeks of benefits within a 12-month period, regardless of the reason for the leave.
+Claimants are limited to the maximum days available to them based on the start of their leave, regardless of the reason for the leave.

-If you do not initially request the entire six weeks (or 42 intermittent days) of benefits, you will receive a Family Leave Insurance Continued Claim Certification form (FL-3) after your application is approved.
+If you do not initially request the maximum amount of benefits, you will receive a Family Leave Insurance Continued Claim Certification form (FL-3) after your application is approved.
 If you need to continue caring for a family member or bonding with a child, use this form to extend your Family Leave Insurance benefits.

 Yes.
 The determination you received comes with a written statement explaining your appeal rights.
 For more information, see Appeals.